-Smoke BBQ had been on my must-eat list for a bit before I hit up their full-fledged restaurant in Delray Beach.
-Don’t look for it cause it’s now closed.
+Smoke BBQ (3351 NE 32nd Street, Fort Lauderdale) had been on my must-eat list before I visited their full-fledged restaurant in Delray Beach.
+But, unfortunately, don’t look for it cause it’s now closed.

 It turns out that the pastrami and jalapeño cheddar sausage, my primary motivator for going to Smoke BBQ, are only on the Fort Lauderdale location menu.

 I rearranged a few things on my schedule and made my way to the restaurant I should have visited originally in the first place.

 The Lauderdale spot is a chophouse and a no-frills BBQ spot that envelopes you with an intoxicating smoky scent when you walk in.

 Highest Quality Meats Smoked Over Post Oak Wood for 5 to 16 Hours 100% All-Natural USDA Prime Beef.from the Smoke BBQ Menu

 All of our Meats and Homemade Sauces are Gluten-Free.
 No Hormones, Steroids or Antibiotics Ever.

 Meat Marriage at Smoke BBQ?

 According to Boca Magazine, the beef brisket is brined for seven days and is So Good You’ll Want to Marry It.
 I agree 100% with that statement.